Running shoes are becoming more specialised so we often get asked which are the shoes recommended by Physiotherapists.

 - Discuss shoe recommendations with other Physios and their experience with the outcome of runners changing to new shoes

-- And finally, we make a list of the best running shoes recommended by Physiotherapists
+- And finally, we arrive at a list of the best running shoes recommended by Physiotherapists

 It’s not a simple process and it can take some time.
 But it’s a better outcome when Physiotherapists can make shoe recommendations for runners with confidence.

-We’ve developed lists of the best running shoes recommended by Physiotherapists for a range of topics like women with wide feet, runners with calf pain and Red running shoes (jokes, we haven’t covered color options).
+We’ve developed lists of the best running shoes recommended by Physiotherapists for a range of specialty topics like women with wide feet, runners with calf pain and red running shoes (jokes, we haven’t covered color options).

 Is it bad to walk in running shoes?